Techtonica/curriculum/projects/portfolio/portfolio-webpage-1.md

 - [ ] Have 2 css blocks that include the class "override" with one overriding the other rule in an obvious way.
 - [ ] Change the display property of at least one element.

-**Bootstrap**

-- [ ] Link bootstrap to index.html file.
-- [ ] Create a _navigation bar_ that includes your name as the _page title_, and at least two _links_ including your GitHub profile and LinkedIn profile.
-- [ ] Use at least two Bootstrap tags or classes to style your nav bar.

 **Media Queries, UI, UX**